Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 The process of verifying a proof includes the following steps:
 - Input checking: The verifier checks whether the input conforms to the required format.
-- Public reference string checking: The verifier checks whether the public reference string is the same as the one used in the proof generation process.
+- Public reference string checking: The verifier checks whether the common reference string is consistent with the one used to generate the proof.
-- Proof verification: The verifier uses the public reference string, the statement or assertion, and the proof to verify the correctness of the proof.
-This process typically involves transforming the polynomial constraints into some special vectors and matrices and using some special algorithms for vector and matrix operations.
+- Proof verification: The verifier uses the common reference string, the statement, and the proof to verify its correctness.
+This process typically involves operations on vectors and matrices.
-- Output decision: Based on the result of the proof, the verifier decides whether to accept the truthfulness of the statement or assertion.
+- Output decision: Based on the verification result of the proof, the verifier decides whether to accept the truthfulness of the statement.
+If the proof passes the verification, the verifier accepts the truthfulness of the statement.
+Otherwise, the verifier rejects the truthfulness of the statement.